The Beginner's Textbook for Fully Homomorphic Encryption: CKKS Scheme

 , where $J(h) = 5^h \bmod 2n$, a rotation helper formula.

 $ $

 The encoding schemes of BFV and CKKS have the following differences:

-\begin{itemize} \item \textbf{Type of Input Slot Values:} BFV's input slot values are ${n}$-dimensional integers modulo $t$, which are encoded into $n$-dimensional polynomial coefficients (i.e., modulo-$t$ integers).
-On the other hand, CKKS's input slot values are $\dfrac{n}{2}$-dimensional complex numbers, which are encoded into $n$-dimensional polynomial coefficients (i.e., real numbers).
+\begin{itemize} \item \textbf{Type of Input Slot Values:} BFV's input slot values are ${n}$ integers modulo $t$, which are encoded into $n$ polynomial coefficients (i.e., modulo-$t$ integers).
+On the other hand, CKKS's input slot values are $\dfrac{n}{2}$ complex numbers, which are encoded into $n$ polynomial coefficients (i.e., real numbers).

 \item \textbf{Type of Polynomial Coefficients:} BFV's encoded polynomial coefficients are integer moduli, whereas CKKS's encoded polynomial coefficients are real numbers.

 \item \textbf{Scaling Factor:} Both BFV and CKKS scales their encoded polynomial coefficients $\vec{m}$ by $\Delta$ to $\lceil \Delta\cdot \vec{m} \rfloor$.
 BFV's suggested scaling factor is $\Delta = \lfloor\dfrac{q_0}{t}\rfloor$, but CKKS's scaling factor $\Delta$ has no suggested formula because its polynomial coefficients are real numbers not bound by modulus, and thus it can be any value provided that the scaled coefficients do not overflow or underflow the range $[1, q_0 - 1]$ (or $\left[-\dfrac{q_0}{2}, \dfrac{q_0}{2}\right)$).